True Crime in the Great Outdoors

 Law enforcement searched six times around the house, including in the creek, but they never found his body.

-No one who had been at the party offered up any information on Brooks’ case.
-Apparently, no one saw him leave.
+No one at the party offered up any information on Brooks’ case.
+No one saw him leave.

 Alonzo Brooks Autopsy